JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Auto sizing text area and character counter #DONE
 - Tooltips for edited posts and icons #DONE
 - Posting pictures and not just text #DONE
-- Lazy loading and responsiveness for pictures [Cloudinary Docs](https://cloudinary.com/documentation/react_image_transformations)
+- Lazy loading and responsiveness for pictures [Cloudinary Docs](https://cloudinary.com/documentation/react_image_transformations) #DONE
 - Retweeting
 - Show the image that is about to be uploaded after it is set to imageFile #DONE
 - Add a cross to remove it #DONE
+- Compressing images before uploading #DONE
+- Images opening in full screen when clicked on
 - Comments for tweets, further comments for them too.
 Implement twitter threads
 - Sharing posts, meaning share a link on social media platforms
 - Views per post